worldbank/.github/profile/README.md

 # World Bank on GitHub

-Welcome to the World Bank's GitHub organization!
-This GitHub organization houses various projects, tools, and resources developed by our teams to support global development efforts.
+Welcome to the World Bank’s GitHub organization!
+Here, you’ll find a variety of projects, tools, and resources developed by our teams to support global development initiatives.

 ***✨ Not yet a member?*** [Join the World Bank organization on GitHub](https://worldbankgroup.service-now.com/wbg?id=wbg_sc_catalog&sys_id=910e1739db1a54903c5960ab13961912) (eServices on the Intranet).

+## Our Mission

+The World Bank Group's mission is to end extreme poverty and boost shared prosperity on a livable planet.
+We collaborate with governments, private sector partners, and civil society to tackle the most pressing challenges facing the world today.
+Through innovation, data-driven insights, and sustainable development practices, we aim to create a better future for all.
+Our work spans various sectors, including education, healthcare, infrastructure, and environmental sustainability.
+To learn more about who we are and what we do, visit our official website: worldbank.org.

 ## Contributing

-We welcome contributions from the open source community.
+We welcome contributions from the open-source community.
 If you're interested in contributing or collaborating on our projects, please follow our guidelines outlined in the [CONTRIBUTING](https://github.com/worldbank/.github/blob/main/CONTRIBUTING.md) file in each repository.

 ## Code of Conduct

-We maintain a [Code of Conduct](https://github.com/worldbank/.github/blob/main/CODE_OF_CONDUCT.md) to ensure an inclusive and respectful environment for everyone.
-Please adhere to it in all interactions within our community.
+We are committed to fostering an inclusive and respectful environment for everyone.
+Please review and adhere to our [Code of Conduct](https://github.com/worldbank/.github/blob/main/CODE_OF_CONDUCT.md) in all interactions within our community.

 ## Discussions

-We welcome [discussions](https://github.com/orgs/worldbank/discussions) related to data, development economics, and other relevant topics.
-Feel free to initiate discussions, ask questions, or share insights through the following channels:
+We encourage [discussions](https://github.com/orgs/worldbank/discussions) on topics related to data, development economics, and other relevant areas.
+Feel free to start discussions, ask questions, or share insights through the following channels:

 - [📣 Announcements](https://github.com/orgs/worldbank/discussions/categories/announcements): Stay tuned with latest announcements
 - [💬 General](https://github.com/orgs/worldbank/discussions/categories/general): Chat about anything and everything here